IRONM00N/magic-racket/README.md

     If don't want to use the lang-server at all, you don't have to.
 Just set `"magicRacket.languageServer.enabled": false` in your configuration file.
 But note that if you do so, you won't get the “smart” features like autocomplete, formatting, etc.
 4. If you are running VSCode on WSL or a headless Linux server, please see the Troubleshooting section below.

+## Changes in this fork

+- Grammar definitions are modified to support the HTDP student languages
+- Considers the semantic rather than syntactic meaning for Syntax Highlighting
+- More accurately follows Textmate Grammar naming conventions
+- Supports running HTDP tests with a dedicated button (replaces the REPL button)

 ## Features

 Magic Racket **does**

 - Support Racket LSP through [racket-langserver](https://github.com/jeapostrophe/racket-langserver), which brings jump to definition, hover information, formatting, and more
 - Have nearly complete support for every valid Racket syntax: byte strings, regexps, define clauses, vectors...
 You name it, we have it
-- Support highlighting of all of the standard functions in `#lang racket`
+- Support highlighting of all of the standard functions in ~~`#lang racket`~~ `#lang htdp/bsl` - `#lang htdp/asl`
 - Turn many little VS Code knobs and switches to provide you the best possible Racket-writing experience

 ...but at the same time **doesn't**: